If Footmen Tire You, What Will Horses Do?: Reception and legacy

 Though critically panned upon initial release, If Footmen Tire You, What Will Horses Do? has since attracted a cult following among secular fans due to its explicit depictions of brutal torture and the heavy-handed and hypocritical nature of its message.

 The film has been sampled by the satirical sound collage band Negativland on multiple occasions.
 In one of the scenes set in Pirkle's imagined Communist future, loudspeakers in internment camps issue proclamations such as "Christianity is stupid, Communism is good, give up!" to detainees for seventeen hours a day, "from five o'clock in the morning 'till ten o'clock at night."
 Negativland lifted these phrases and played them repeatedly, backed by industrial music and various other sound effects, on the song "Christianity Is Stupid" from their 1987 album Escape from Noise.
 A more complete version of Pirkle's sermon can be heard on the following Negativland album, 1989's Helter Stupid, which was based on a hoax propagated by the band purporting that "Christianity Is Stupid" had inspired the murders committed by David Brom in 1988.

+Video essayist Stephen Broomer argued Ormond's close-ups of Pirkle were used to "much the same end" as the cinema of Slavko Vorkapich distancing itself from theater and as an effective use of brainwashing.